oss-review-toolkit/ort/docs/config-file-license-classifications-yml.md

 categories and generates issues if the rules detect a misuse.

-In addition, there are some other categories to be evaluated by the templates for the notice file: The *include-in-notice-file* category controls whether or not the license requires attribution.
+In addition, there are some other categories to be evaluated by the templates for the notice file: The *include-in-notice-file* category controls whether the license requires attribution.
 Similarly, assigning the *include-source-code-offer-in-notice-file* category will ensure a written source code offer is included in the notices.

 The point to take is that users can freely choose their license classifications and define their rule sets and